monome/dust/docs/jah/step/index.md

 Script options:

-grid width: 8/16
+- grid width: 8 or 16
-last row cuts: yes/no. If yes, row 8 will cut playhead position beats per pattern:
+- last row cuts: yes or no. If yes, row 8 will cut playhead position.
+- beats per pattern:
-tempo: 20-300 BPM
+- tempo: 20 - 300 BPM
-swing amount: 0-100%
+- swing amount: 0 - 100%

-The script also exposes ack engine parameters for each channel.
+The script also exposes [../ack](ack engine parameters) for each channel.